PSLmodels/Federal-State-Tax/subscribe.md

 Detailed state by state distribution tables of the impact of SALT cap repeal in 2021.
 - State distribution table by federal AGI bin ($750/state).
-- Bulk package of distribution tables by federal AGI bin for all 50 states. ($4,500).
+- Bulk package of distribution tables by federal AGI bin for all 50 states ($4,500).

 Please click the links above to purchase your files.
 We will send your files by email within 5 business days.
 If you select the first, non-bulk, option, please select the quantity you would like, and we will follow up by email to learn which state(s) to send.